 Each vehicle communicates with the other vehicles in the platoon.
 There is a lead vehicle that controls the speed and direction, and all following vehicles (which have precisely matched braking and acceleration) respond to the lead vehicle’s movement.

 Original ideas for vehicle platoons involved some kind of mechanical coupling, like you’d get in a train.
 Modern communication such as Bluetooth and wireless, GPS, radar-sensing systems plus drive-by-wire steering and throttle allows for computers to take control of cars.
+5G communications may assist in terms of the volume of data that needs to be processed in order to make platooning a safe option.

 Potential upsides of vehicle platooning

-- It improves the aerodynamic effectiveness and performance, increases the capacity of roads and provides a more steady state traffic flow.
+- It improves the aerodynamic effectiveness and performance, increases the capacity of roads and provides a more steady-state traffic flow.

 - Because the vehicles are ‘drafting’ one another, it reduces fuel consumption, and with all the cars travelling close together and moving at the same time, efficiencies can be gained when vehicles move away from traffic lights, for example.
 With human drivers, each driver waits to see the vehicle in front move, then moves away, leading to a reverse concertina effect.

-- Initially each vehicle in the platoon would have a driver at all times, but eventually driverless (self-driving or autonomous) vehicles will be able to automatically join platoons that may function like long trains of vehicles on a highway, and drivers would be free to enjoy the benefits of having a driverless vehicle, such as being able to watch a movie or do work.
+- Initially, each vehicle in the platoon would have a driver at all times, but eventually driverless (self-driving or autonomous) vehicles will be able to automatically join platoons that may function like long trains of vehicles on a highway, and drivers would be free to enjoy the benefits of having a driverless vehicle, such as being able to watch a movie or do work.

 - It could possibly reduce accidents (although, this is likely to happen over time anyway due to emergency braking systems that are being included in new vehicles now)